 - Deepen your understanding of the semantics of C and typical programming errors

-- Deepen your understanding of Static Analysis by Abstract Interpretation
+- Deepen your understanding of static analysis by Abstract Interpretation

-- Deepen your functional programming skills
+- Level up your functional programming skills

 - Knowledge of a functional programming language (we use OCaml, but the basics are not so different from other functional programming languages)